-‘Where art meets technology’ is ZERO1’s motto, and the art gallery eagerly combines the two elements so important to Silicon Valley.
-Working with some of the most fertile and creative minds from the worlds of art, science, design, architecture and technology, this gallery showcases an art which provokes new ideas, sparks experimentation, and seeds creative strategies.
-One of the most known events produced by ZERO1 is the ZERO1 Biennal, an international showcase of work at the nexus of art and technology, which gathers artists, designers and tech aficionados from all over the world.
+“Where art meets technology” is ZERO1’s motto – and the gallery eagerly combines these two elements, which are so important to Silicon Valley.
+Working with some of the most creative minds from the worlds of art, science, design, architecture and technology, this gallery showcases art which provokes new ideas, sparks experimentation and seeds creative strategies.
+The gallery is best known for the ZERO1 Biennal, an international showcase of work at the nexus of art and technology, which gathers artists, designers and tech aficionados from all over the world.

-MACLA, or Movimiento de Arte y Cultura Latino Americana, is an inclusive contemporary arts space grounded in the Chicano/Latino experience that incubates new visual, literary and performance art.
-It showcases talented artists whose work is rooted in a Latino aesthetic and history, but inclusive of a broader multicultural sensibility, and exhibitions include artist talks, gallery walks and lectures.
-Listed as one of the most effective and highest-impact arts and culture organizations in the Bay Area, MACLA’s goal is to present emerging as well as established artists and to make contemporary Latino art become part and parcel of the larger American experience.
+MACLA, or Movimiento de Arte y Cultura Latino Americana, is an inclusive contemporary arts space grounded in the Chicano/Latino experience, which incubates new visual, literary and performance art.
+It showcases talented Latinx artists; exhibitions include gallery walks, artist talks and lectures.
+Listed as one of the most effective and impactful arts and culture organizations in the Bay Area, MACLA’s goal is to present both emerging and established artists, and to make contemporary Latino art part and parcel of the larger US art scene.

-In operation since 2000, Art Object has established a reputation for featuring the best of the Bay Area’s visual art and artists.
-It opens its doors to independent curators, individuals, and artist groups for exhibits, special projects, group shows, as well as corporate events, receptions and private social functions.
-Ken Matsumoto and guest curators produce solo and group exhibitions of paintings, drawings, prints, sculpture, ceramics, and glass-blowing.
-Located in the heart of historic Japantown San Jose, Art Object is a white-walled, track-lit gallery space and includes a cosy exterior courtyard that accommodates tables, chairs, and serves as the perfect outdoor gathering area after visiting an exhibition.
+In operation since 2000, Art Object has established a reputation for featuring the best art in the Bay Area.
+It welcomes independent curators, individuals and collectives for solo exhibits, special projects and group shows, as well as corporate events and private social functions.
+Located in the heart of historic Japantown, Art Object is a white-walled, track-lit gallery space that includes a cosy exterior courtyard perfect for outdoor gatherings.

-Located in the SOFA district where most of San Jose’s art scene takes place, right next to MACLA, San Jose Institute of Contemporary Art is an art space whose goal is to make contemporary art accessible and exciting to audiences of all ages and backgrounds.
+Located in the SoFA District – home of San Jose’s art scene – and right next to MACLA, the San Jose Institute of Contemporary Art is a space which aims to make contemporary art accessible to audiences of all ages.
 It has long been committed to presenting exhibitions that include visually compelling and conceptually challenging contemporary art.
-The ICA also features the First Fridays event, gallery walks, workshops and educational programmes.
-Interesting and challenging exhibitions that never fail to engage the audience made this venue a must-visit in a trip to the city.
+The ICA features the free First Fridays event, as well as gallery walks, workshops and education programs.